krustacean/project-1/README.md

-# project-1
+# Project 1
-General Assembly Student Project
+A General Assembly Student Project

+By Riley Gelwicks